 However, unlike the EB-1A and EB-2 NIW, your employer will need to sponsor your EB-1B.

 Immigration is confusing.
 You don’t have to go about it alone.
 Legalpad’s experienced immigration team is here to help you select the right immigration path!
-Reach out to discuss your unique qualifications and take the next step in your immigration journey.
+Schedule a meeting to discuss your unique qualifications, or register for one of our free workshops.